StephanieCherubin/WorldsLoneliestChatroom/README.md

-# The Loneliest Chatroom
+# World's Loneliest Chatroom

 ![world s loneliest chatroom](https://user-images.githubusercontent.com/26418542/34421917-4e64768a-ebe0-11e7-9879-fd0db7e4e56a.png)

 Have you ever talked to yourself?
 Good!
 For this hackathon you're going to be building an app that lets you talk to yourself all day!
-This is... *The Loneliest Chatroom*!
+This is... *World's Loneliest Chatroom*!

 During this exercise, you'll write JavaScript to make our chatroom-for-one work.
 To guide you, we've provided you with failing tests written in Jasmine, a JS testing framework.